DLR-RM/stable-baselines3/docs/guide/examples.md

 :::{warning}
 When using multiple environments with off-policy algorithms, you should update the `gradient_steps` parameter too.
 Set it to `gradient_steps=-1` to perform as many gradient steps as transitions collected.
-There is usually a compromise between wall-clock time and sample efficiency, see this [example in PR #439](https://github.com/DLR-RM/stable-baselines3/pull/439#issuecomment-961796799)
+There is usually a trade-off between wall-clock time and sample efficiency, see this [example in PR #439](https://github.com/DLR-RM/stable-baselines3/pull/439#issuecomment-961796799)
 :::